Jeu de taquin dynamics on infinite Young tableaux and second class particles: Elementary properties of jeu de taquin and

 \begin{lem} For any $\lambda\in\partitions{n}$, denote by

 the restriction of the finite \jdt map $j$ to $\SYT_\lambda$.
-Then $j_\lambda$ is a bijection. \end{lem} \begin{proof} This is a standard fact, see \cite[p.~14]{Fulton}.
-The idea is that given the tableau $s=j(t)$ and the shape $\lambda$, one can recover $t$ by performing a ``reverse sliding'' operation, starting from the unique cell in the difference $\lambda \setminus \mu$. \end{proof}
+Then $j_\lambda$ is a bijection. \end{lem} \begin{pf} This is a standard fact; see \citet{Fulton1997}, page 14.
+The idea is that given the tableau $s=j(t)$ and the shape $\lambda$, one can recover $t$ by performing a ``reverse sliding'' operation, starting from the unique cell in the difference $\lambda\setminus\mu$. \end{pf}